How our appointment system works

 If you are out of town and unwell, we ask that you seek medical attention from a local service.
 Details of local services can be obtained from the NHS Choices website and via calling NHS 111.
 Most acute problems require face to face assessment, and it is unsafe for us to diagnose and treat without a proper assessment.

 The practice is able to offer patients the choice of evening or weekend non-urgent appointments, making it easier for patients to see a GP at a convenient time.
-These appointments are available to patients across Central and West Warrington PCN as part of the Warrington Health Plus Enhanced Access Service.
+These appointments are available to patients across Central and West Warrington PCN as part of our Enhanced Access Service.

 If you would find a later or weekend appointment more convenient, please ask the receptionist when booking a non-urgent GP appointment.